tfairclough/Project-1-Tic-Tac-Toe/README.md

     }
     ```

-- Allowed the player to toggle sound using an interactive mute button that was respected on page close and re-load
+- Allowed the player to toggle sound using an interactive mute button that was respected on page close and re-load.

-- Made the page fully responive to screen sizes and mobile screens using adpating the layout below a minimum screen size
+- Made the page fully responive to screen sizes and mobile screens using adpating the layout below a minimum screen size.

 ##  Future Improvments